hove-io/ntfs-specification/ntfs_en.md

 journey_pattern_id | String | Optional | Identifier of the mission (i.e. an ordered sequence of stops with the same properties and sometimes known to the passenger).

     To specify whether part or the whole trip is on reservation, it is necessary to :
-        Indicate at the scheduled time (file stop_times.txt) if the boarding and/or alighting is on reservation Specify an ODT comment (optional) via the comments.txt and comment_links.txt files
+        Indicate at the timetable (file stop_times.txt) if the boarding and/or alighting is on reservation Specify an ODT comment (optional) via the comments.txt and comment_links.txt files

 ### geometries.txt (optional)